RETURN

 RETURN DISTINCT

-RETURN can optionally be followed by the DISTINCT keyword.
-The DISTINCT keyword will ensure uniqueness of the values returned by the RETURN statement:
+keyword will ensure uniqueness of the values returned by the

 FOR variableName IN expression